hashicorp/terraform-website/content/source/docs/index.html.markdown

 -> New users can start here.

-Interactive guides to teach you how to use Terraform's features.
-Begin with the [Getting Started guide](https://learn.hashicorp.com/collections/terraform/aws-get-started?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS), then continue with task-specific advanced guides or go directly to the [Terraform CLI docs](/docs/cli-index.html).
+Interactive tutorials to teach you how to use Terraform's features.
+Begin with the [Get Started collection](https://learn.hashicorp.com/collections/terraform/aws-get-started?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS), then continue with task-specific tutorials or go directly to the [Terraform CLI docs](/docs/cli-index.html).

 ### [Guides and Whitepapers ➜](/guides/index.html)